 - Donated items which do not circulate regularly may be withdrawn from the collection as space dictates.

-- Regardless of genre, all items in this collection will be labeled as “LOCAL” and include the name of the author or musician/band.
+- Regardless of genre, all items in this collection will be labeled as “LOCALAUTHOR” on the spine label and in the library’s ILS, and include the name of the author or musician/band.

 To donate materials for this collection, please complete the “Local Author Submission Form” and include it with the donated item(s).

 - No longer circulating or used for reference purposes.

 - One of many copies of a formerly popular title.